Robert Reed: Later career

 After The Brady Bunch series ended in 1974, Reed acted on stage and made guest star appearances on other television series and television movies, including Pray for the Wildcats and SST: Death Flight.
 He won critical acclaim for his portrayal of Pat Caddison, a doctor who comes out as transgender, in a two-part episode of Medical Center in 1975.
 The episode also earned him a Primetime Emmy Award nomination.
 Also that year he appeared in the TV-movie The Secret Night Caller, as a respectably married man with a compulsion to make obscene phone calls to women he barely knows.
 Reed appeared in the television film The Boy in the Plastic Bubble (1976), the miniseries Rich Man, Poor Man (1976), and the miniseries Roots (1977).
 Reed was again nominated for an Emmy Award for his work in Rich Man, Poor Man and Roots.
-He also guest-starred on The Love Boat Season 2 Episode 5, which aired on October 20, 1978, Wonder Woman, Hawaii Five-O, Charlie's Angels, Galactica 1980 and Vega$.
+He also guest-starred on Wonder Woman, Hawaii Five-O, Charlie's Angels, Galactica 1980, and Vega$.

 In 1981, Reed won the lead role of Dr. Adam Rose on the medical drama Nurse.
 Despite critical acclaim, the series was canceled the following year.
 In 1986, he played the role of Lloyd Kendall on the daytime soap opera Search for Tomorrow.
 He also made multiple appearances on Fantasy Island, Hunter, The Love Boat and Murder, She Wrote.

 Despite his dislike of The Brady Bunch and the character of Mike Brady, Reed continued to appear in Brady Bunch spinoffs and sequels for the remainder of his career.
 In 1976, Reed reprised the role of Mike Brady in the variety show The Brady Bunch Hour, a role he openly embraced because it afforded him the opportunity to sing and dance.
 He would later appear in the television film The Brady Girls Get Married (1981) and the television film A Very Brady Christmas (1988).
 In 1989, he guest-starred as Mike Brady in "A Very Brady Episode" of the NBC sitcom Day by Day.
 Also in 1989, Reed reteamed with his Brady Bunch co-star Henderson in a guest-starring role on the sitcom Free Spirit.
 In 1990, he reprised the role of Mike Brady for the final time in the drama series The Bradys.
 Reed clashed once again with producer Sherwood Schwartz over the show's writing, which Reed found substandard.
 Perhaps as a consequence, an unproduced script had Mike Brady die in a helicopter accident, but The Bradys was canceled after six episodes, well before the episode could be produced.
 Reed made his last onscreen appearance in an April 1992 episode of Jake and the Fatman, "Ain't Misbehavin'".

 Shortly before his death, Reed appeared in the touring production of Love Letters, opposite Betsy Palmer, and taught classes on Shakespeare at UCLA.